Swirrl/table2qb/table2qb/README.md

 (csv2rdf-qb "./tmp")
 ```

 You'll now have a collection of turtle files that make up the cube and it's associated reference data.
-You'll also need the rdf-cube and sdmx vocabularies to make this work.
+You'll also need the rdf-cube, sdmx, time and uk geo reference vocabularies([here](../examples/ons-trade/metadata/)) to make this work.

 ## License